Large-scale Monte Carlo simulations for zeros in character tables of symmetric groups: Comments on computational ingredients

 \subsubsection{Acknowledgments}

 It is a pleasure to thank James Barker, Reinier Br\"{o}ker, and Mike Mossinghoff for their assistance with computational resources that we used to carry out our computations.
-We also thank Leighton P.\ Barnes, Tim Chow, and Charles Tomlinson for useful comments and discussions at various stages of the project.
+We also thank Leighton P.\ Barnes, Tim Chow, Ryan Eberhart, Charles Tomlinson, and Jeff VanderKam for discussions at various stages of the project, and Sarah Peluse and Kannan Soundararajan for sharing with us the unpublished result of theirs in \S\ref{z_I section}.